=

 The Elite Pipeline

-Boullt’s methodology was synthesized during three years on faculty at Musicians Institute (2005-2008)—developing a systematized approach that produced repeatable results.
-Moving beyond standard instruction, Boullt engineered an ‘elite placement’ pipeline, transitioning six students into Berklee College of Music, NYU, the University of North Texas, and Musicians Institute.
+Boullt’s methodology was synthesized during three years on faculty at Musicians Institute (2005–2008), where he developed a systematized approach that produced repeatable results.
+Building an ‘elite placement’ pipeline, his RockSchool alumni have moved on to Berklee, Musicians Institute, the University of North Texas, and NYU’s Clive Davis Institute, giving his studio an unusually high success rate at launching serious professional careers.

 Beth Marlis, Vice President of Musicians Institute: ‘Lindsey is a spectacularly creative and wildly talented musician…His dedication to his art is matched by his mentorship, inspiration and profound support for emerging young artists.’